 Club members have helped the AWGB initiative to interest young people in the craft by helping at events with the Scouts and Girl Guides and continue to strive towards encouraging new younger members.

 Christina Bishop built the first website in 2004 attached to Adrian Needham's website and in 2007, Christina and Adrian's work increased as more information was needed to be transferred to the MWA's website.
 In 2010 Peter Phelps took over as the Webmaster.
 Peter has included nearly all the Club's newsletters onto the site.
-In 2016 Vanessa Sanderson took the role as Webmaster.
+In 2016 Vanessa Sanderson took the role as Webmaster and later by Tony champion

 Throughout its history, MWA has enjoyed the membership of several professional woodturners including Stuart Mortimer - spiral turning, Dennis Keeling - segmented turning, Dave Reeks and Robert Bishop who have shared their knowledge and expertise, supporting members to produce quality pieces.
-Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan and Brian Wooldridge who all contribute to supporting our members and sharing their approaches to the craft.
+Currently we have Stuart King as our President from 2004, Gary Rance, Phil Jones, Mike Wood, Eddie Morgan, Brian Wooldridge and Ben Dick who all contribute to supporting our members and sharing their approaches to the craft.

 In 2003 the Committee accepted Gordon Cookson's idea to start a Library and run it on a monthly basis.
 It is now thought to be one of the largest woodturning club libraries in the country.

-The Middlesex link has been restored to our charitable fund raising by our support of St Luke’s Hospice ( Harrow and Brent branch ) .
+The Middlesex link was restored to our charitable fund raising by our support of St Luke’s Hospice ( Harrow and Brent branch ) .

 In 2007 the Ken Graddage memorial trophy was made by Stuart King for the Best Turned piece at the club’s annual one day seminar .
 The seminars had stopped in 1994 but were started again in 2000 and have continued since then in village halls first at Holmer Green and subsequently at Great Kingshill – villages to the north of High Wycombe .These all day events give us a chance to attract and learn from professional demonstrators , who live too